This article was updated on September 28th, 2023

 The skin folds in facial fold yeast dermatitis are typically red and moist and can even seem greasy.
 This pug below doesn’t have evidence of facial fold infection, but it has the characteristic features that make it prone to developing that type of infection – deep skin folds:

-Pictures of Common Signs That Your Dog May Have a Yeast Infection On His Skin
+Signs That Your Dog Has a Yeast Infection (with Pictures)

 The most common symptoms of a yeast infection on the skin include: